 Nearby Attraction: Spanish Steps (4 minute walk)

 So that’s our guide to coffee in Rome, we hope you found it helpful!
-If you are planning a trip to Rome, we also recommend checking out our articles on planning a 3 day Rome itinerary, visiting the Borghese Gallery, our Rome walking tour focused on the Romantic poets, and our guide to the best gelato spots in Rome and our guide to things to do in Rome.
+If you are planning a trip to Rome, we also recommend checking out our articles on spending 3 days in Rome, visiting the Borghese Gallery, our Rome walking tour focused on the Romantic poets, our guide to the best gelato spots in Rome and our guide to things to do in Rome.

 Have you had coffee in Rome?
 If so, tell us about your experience and the name of your favorite cafe (if you remember).
 We’re always looking for recommendations for our next visit to Rome!